Sanskritimalla7/MedhaviHackathon/README.md

 # MedhaviHackathon

-The repository is for the Hackathon for the team name CodeX
+The repository is for the Hackathon of team name CodeX

 <ul>
   <li>Aayush Joshi <strong>Team leader</strong></li>